For Me, Buying A Sewing Machine Is A Big Decision

 It is always advisable to seek the help and advice of someone you know who knows about stitching and sewing machines before zeroing in on a particular model.
 There's usually nothing better or more trustworthy than first-hand information and feedback from an acquaintance.

-If you don’t have a neighbor you can ask, join one of the online chat groups about sewing.
+If you don’t have a neighbor you can ask, and join one of the online chat groups about sewing.
 Here at So Sew Easy, we think we have one of the best online chat groups around where you can get the opinions of nearly 19,000 members (at the time of this writing) and which you can find on Facebook at: https://www.facebook.com/groups/soseweasychat/

 This group is extremely active and I'm sure you'll find someone with information about pretty much any sewing machine you're thinking of buying.
-However, to keep the group focused and useful to its members, the chat is a “closed” group which means you have to request to joint.
+However, to keep the group focused and useful to its members, the chat is a “closed” group which means you have to request to join.
 Because we review every new potential member, there can be a short wait to get in from time to time, so please accept our apologies if there is any delay.
 We always do our best to keep up.

-9. Shop the sales:
+9. Shop The Sales

 Like with any other product or commodity, sewing machines will go on sale quite frequently and you can save a bundle.
-Sometimes prices can be cut in half or even more for brand new, modern sewing machines.
+Sometimes prices can be cut in half or even more for brand-new, modern sewing machines.
 Figure out what machine you want and then keep a look out for when it goes on sale.

-10. Consider the second hand market:
+10. Consider the Second-Hand Market

 While new sewing machine prices have come down a lot in recent years, sometimes you can get a lot more for your money if you buy a good used machine.
-There are plenty of ways to find a second hand machine from your local classifieds or bulletin boards to Craig's List or Ebay.
+There are plenty of ways to find a second-hand machine from your local classifieds or bulletin boards to Craig's List or eBay.
 As mentioned above, sewing machine dealers often recondition and sell used machines.

 You can even potentially buy a good quality industrial machine that will last you a lifetime for a fraction of its new value.
-We wrote an article about this recently so you may want to review: Do you need an industrial sewing machine? for more ideas about this.
+We wrote an article about this recently so you may want to review it: Do you need an industrial sewing machine? for more ideas about this.
 I bought an industrial Pfaff 563 machine made in Germany a few years ago.
 It's an absolute workhorse and I have no doubt it will help me sew thick fabrics like denim, multiple layers of fabric, and even leather for many, many years to come.

 Hopefully these tips will help you with your choices when next you're thinking of buying a sewing machine.
 If you have any other good ideas that we should share with everyone, please leave your thoughts in the comments below.
 We always love hearing from you!